-Helping us realize this goal is a multidisciplinary and international faculty from fields that include engineering, agriculture, law, economics and literature.
-The graduate school seeks to 1) achieve in-depth discussion and collaboration among faculty members, 2) train high-level researchers and practitioners who can find comprehensive solutions to environmental problems, and 3) support education and research through a variety of innovative frameworks and programs.
+Helping us realize this goal is a multidisciplinary and international faculty from fields that include science and engineering, agriculture, law, economics and humanities.
+The graduate school seeks to 1) achieve in-depth discussion and collaboration among faculty members, 2) train high level researchers and practitioners who can find comprehensive solutions to environmental problems, and 3) support education and research through a variety of innovative frameworks and programs.

-Our ground-breaking research initiatives include multidisciplinary projects working with various local governments in Japan as well as extended international academic collaboration with universities and researchers in such countries as Vietnam, China, Thailand, Malaysia, Fiji, Germany and Sweden.
+Our ground-breaking research initiatives include multidisciplinary projects working with various local governments in Japan as well as extended international academic collaboration with universities and researchers in such countries as Vietnam, China, Thailand, Indonesia, Malaysia, Fiji and France.

 Our educational program trains outstanding professionals and leaders in environmental management.
-Core lectures are conducted in English and all students in the master's program are required to participate in one week of fieldwork, held in the summer, as well as a threemonth internship program.
+Core lectures are conducted in English and all students in the master's program are required to participate in one week of fieldwork, held in the summer, as well as a three month internship program.